tscircuit/winterspec/docs/middleware.md

 }

 export const bearerAuthMiddleware: Middleware<
   // Required request options (Middleware "input").
-Assumes that the database middleware has already been called, maybe as part of `beforeAuthMiddleware[]` in `createWithEdgeSpec`.
+Assumes that the database middleware has already been called, maybe as part of `beforeAuthMiddleware[]` in `createWithWinterSpec`.
   {
     db: DatabaseClient
   },